 Last year, Rachel Herz of Brown University, an expert in scent and psychology, told Travel & Leisure Magazine that within a decade, hotel scent marketing is slated to become a $1 billion industry.
 This includes spillover revenue gleaned from guests seeking to take their feelings and the scent home by purchasing pricey (about $40-$90 each) scented candles and other items.
 One clever hotel scent marketer at New York’s Quin Hotel created classy note-cards designed by Daniel Egneus that contain invisible capsules, which release the signature scent as you write on them.

-The twelve most popular hotel scents.
+The twelve best hotel lobby scents.

 - Green Tea and Lemongrass – The faintly sweet, refreshing and herbal qualities of green tea blend with tangy lemongrass to create a sparkling citrus top note of lemon, orange, bergamot and mandarin with middle notes of rose, jasmine and wood.
 Evoking memories of warm, starry nights, sparkling emerald waters and dazzling sunsets, this scent enhances the environment for hotels situated in warmer climates such as Florida, and other island, tropical locations.